imperialwicket/imperialwicket.com/README.md

 ### Git hook

-Something like this works great for me, since everytime I commit to master, I want s3 to update:
+A post-commit like this works great for me, since everytime I commit to master, I want s3 to sync:

 ````
 #!/bin/bash